Laplace-Demon/CSC_51071_EP/td1/TD1_answer.md

 Executing this program prints a size less than $4$.

 #### b)
-One generated concurrent history is stored in `history_unlocked_set.txt`.
+One generated concurrent history is stored in `history_unlocked_set.pdf`.

 ## Question6

 We lock lock at the begining of methods $add$ and $rmv$, and unlock the lock at the end of these two methods.

 #### a)
-One generated concurrent history is stored in `history_locked_set.txt`.
+One generated concurrent history is stored in `history_locked_set.pdf`.
 We put $4$ operation in order to simplify the history.

 ```
 t2: call@0 t2: call@2 t2: call@3 t2: call@4